idrc-Battlecode-2021/Battlecode2022/src/bot3_JJ2/Desc.md

 - Labs only if a stupid amount of lead is avaliable
 - Watchtowers are always offensive
 - Doubles builder count if there is a good surplus of lead
+- Hardcoded Miner Limit
+- Soldiers close to other units until at least one enemy location is known
+- Builders always at least 2 block away from archon

 # IDs
 - Archon ID's are all +1